victorhazbun/rack-rate_limiter/README.md

 **Benefits**

-- Atomic operations. ✅✅✅
+- Atomic operations ✅✅✅
-- Use Redis sorted sets to prevent race conditions. 🏃🏼‍♂️🏃🏻‍♀️
+- Use Redis sorted sets to prevent race conditions 🏃🏼‍♂️🏃🏻‍♀️
-- Multiple rate limiters can share one Redis instance with different namespaces. 📁
+- Multiple rate limiters can share one Redis instance with different namespaces 📁
-- More efficient and scalable. 🚀
+- More efficient and scalable 🚀

 **Caveats**